-Principle4:PerformanceassessmentArrangements should be in placefor the formal measurement ofperformance of the investments,investmentmanagersadvisors.Administeringauthoritiesshouldalsoperiodicallymakeadecision-makingbodyandreportontheschememembers. and consider whether any action is required.
+Principle 4: Performance assessment Arrangements should be in place for the formal measurement of performance of the investments, investment managers and advisors.
+Administering authorities should also periodically make a formal assessment of their own effectiveness as a decision-making body and report on this to the scheme members. and consider whether any action is required.
 The fund managers attend the Pensions Committee meetings periodically.
 The Fund employs the WM company to measure the performance of its investment managers.
 The Fund's Annual Report is presented to the Committee explaining the Fund's activities and decisions taken during the year.
 This allows the Pensions Compliant Principle 5: Responsible ownership Administering authorities should: Adopt, or ensure their investment managers adopt, the Institutional Shareholders' Committee Statement of Principles on the responsibilities of shareholders and agents, include a statement of their policy on responsible ownership in the statement of investment principles.
 Report periodically to scheme members on the discharge of such responsibilities.
 Committee Statement of Principles.
 The extent to which these principles are taken into account in the selection, retention and realisation of investments is left to the manager's discretion.
 The manager's activities in this regard are reviewed by the Pensions Committee.
 The Fund's approach to responsible ownership is set out in its Statement of Investment Principles.
-Any significant issues arising over the year are reported in the Fund's Annual Report.
-Compliant reporting Administering authorities act in a transparent manner, communicating with stakeholders on issues relating to their management of investment, its governance and risks, including performance against stated objectives.
-Fund manager performance data is included in the Fund's Annual Report and Accounts.
-The statements form part of a suite of annual report documentation which may be found on the website http://http://moderngov.towerhamlets.gov.uk/ieListMeetings.aspx?CommitteeId=392 Compliant
+Any significant issues arising over the year are reported in Compliant reporting

+Administering authorities act in a transparent manner, communicating with stakeholders on issues relating to their management of investment, its governance and risks, including performance against stated objectives.